Pricing for AI Agents

 Seamless Agent Discovery and Connectivity via Universal IDs

-Nevermined ID provides universal agent identification through cryptographically-signed wallet addresses and decentralized identifiers (DIDs) that persist across networks.
+Nevermined ID provides universal agent identification through public-key wallet identifiers with signature-based authentication and decentralized identifiers (DIDs) that persist across networks.
 Each agent receives a unique wallet plus DID at registration, maintaining the same ID across environments without re-wiring.
 One lookup returns live metadata, pricing, and authorization rules.

 Key capabilities include: